digitalcorpora/digitalcorpora-stats/doc/AWS_Configuration.md

 * AWS Lambda
   - Not in use yet; will use for automatically hashing new files as they are uploaded to S3

+* MyWebApplication Role
+  - SecretsManagerReadWrite, AmazonS3ReadOnlyAccess, AmazonDynamoDBFullAccess
-* EC2 instance is launched with the IAM role DCStats
+* Lambda is launched with the IAM role DCStatsRole (for Lambda)
-* IAM Role has access to
+  - IAM Role DCStats has access to: SecretsManagerReadWrite, AmazonS3ReadOnlyAccess, AmazonDynamoDBFullAccess